thomasnield/RxKotlinFX/README.md

 ```

 ##Features
+*Please note that this is in initial development and API may be subject to change for a short time.*

 RxKotlinFX contains Kotlin extensions to [RxJavaFX](https://github.com/ReactiveX/RxJavaFX).
 It also is in exporatory stages to add helpful `Node` extension functions that return Observables.
 This exploration is inspired by the JavaFX/Kotlin interop project [TornadoFX](https://github.com/edvin/tornadofx).
 Where TornadoFX handles layouts, node extensions, DI, and other JavaFX/Kotlin interoperations, this library will seek to integrate RxJava with JavaFX in the same spirit using Kotlin.
 The vision is to add useful extensions that put `Observable` streams as properties and functions on JavaFX components, especially where `ObservableValue` properties are not readily available.